chujungeng/camera-roll/README.md

 which photographers may find useful to group together pictures from the same project.

 Again, this CMS is built for photographers.
-There is no WordPress jargon such as posts and users which were meant for blogs.
+There is no WordPress jargon such as posts and comments.
 They don't make sense in the world of aperture, shutter speed and ISO.

 ## Features

 - headless CMS with RESTful APIs written in Go
-- organizes pictures into albums and tags
+- image hosting that supports thumbnails, tags and albums
 - JSON Web Token(JWT) based access control
 - OAuth for admin access, no password required